Mioh/Neuron/README.md

 - Right Delay: Pre delay time for right channel in milliseconds.
 - Left Feedback: Feedback for left channel in percent.
 - Right Feedback: Feedback for right channel in percent.
-    Note: Even though 100% is displayed it is set to 99% to prevent users from damaging their ears as the feedback reinforces itself.
+    Note: Even though 100% is displayed feedback is capped at 99% to prevent users from damaging their ears as it reinforces itself.
-- Voices: The number of delay units working in unison.
+- Voices: The number of delay units working in unison with a maximum of 16 units.
 - Dry/Wet: Ratio in percent of the signal is effected by the Neuron plugin.
 - Depth: Percentage of the effect that the oscillator has on the delay time.
     Note: Not an actual percentage but percentage of the available depth range.
 - Speed: Percentage of the frequency rate available for the oscillator's phase.

-# Presets (Plug-In Host)
+# Presets (Plug-In Host sessions)
-- Choir: Utilizes all voices with full depth to distinct the voices and a lot of feedback as well as a 1 ms difference between right and left channel to give the signal width and a reverb illusion.
 - Init: The initial settings for Neuron with an apple AUMIDISyth connected.
 - PlainChorus: Standard chorus settings.
 - MetallicReverb: Utilizes a lot of feedback with low depth and speed to give the signal a tail.
 - StereoSpread: Gives the signal a stereo spread with the Haas Effect.
+- Choir: Utilizes all voices with full depth to distinct the voices and a lot of feedback as well as a 1 ms difference between right and left channel to give the signal width and a reverb illusion and stereo spread.
 - Vibrato: A single voice gives the signal vibrato by having a high oscillation depth.

 # Future Work
 - Neruon aspired to increasingly compress the output signal more and more as the